LucaBalduzziNI/nimbus-intelligence-coh2-python-project/README.md

-# Nimbus Intelligence Cohort2 Python-Snowflake Project: SpeakSky
+# Nimbus Intelligence Cohort2 Python-Snowflake Project: SkySpeak

 This repository is a Python-Snowflake project developed during the Nimbus Intelligence Academy.